• Free shipping on all orders

 1. Overuse

 Sometimes, your cat may have simply overused its voice.
 Similar to how humans can lose their voice from excessive use or yelling, cats can also get a hoarse voice.
-The best way to determine if your cat lost his voice due to overuse is if you can recall any recent occurrences of them yowling loudly.
+The best way to determine if your cat lost its voice due to overuse is if you can recall any recent occurrences of them yowling loudly.

 Remedy